attestate/ad/whitepaper.md

      end
 ```

-That system is maximally basic.
-The grey background signifies that sending of
-Ether during the overbidding happens throughout a single transaction.
+What we can see here is that Alice initially buys the Ad for 1 ETH and that her
+collateral depreciates over 15 days by 50% (at this point, the ad is worth 0.5
+ETH).
+Bob then buys the ad for 1 ETH, and, in the process of overbidding Alice
+sending her leftover collateral back and the tax revenue (0.5 ETH) to the
+treasury.

+Note how Bobs interactions are highlighted with a background in grey.
+That is to show that Bob buying the ad for 1 ETH, and sending Alice's remaining
+collateral back, and sending the taxes to the treasury is just done in one
+transaction, all triggered by Bob overbidding Alice.

-One challenge with designing the system like this is that it's not passing
+One challenge, however, with designing the system like this is that it's not
-along the higher sales price to Alice.
-What economists call a buyer's premium
+passing along the higher sales price of Bob (1 ETH) to Alice.
+What economists
-(0.5 ETH) isn't passed along.
-Instead, Alice gets sent back her 0.5 ETH of
+call a buyer's premium (0.5 ETH) isn't passed along.
+Instead, Alice gets sent
-leftover collateral although the ad is now worth 1 ETH.
-In the above
+back her 0.5 ETH of leftover collateral although the ad is now worth 1 ETH.
+In
-implementation, this weakens the motivation to disover and hold onto a
+the above implementation, this weakens participants' motivation to disover and
-Harberger-tax priced property.
+hold onto a Harberger-tax priced property.
+That problem specifically arises as

-In practice, a problem arises with this implementation when it has to compete
-with other digital property titles, which are usually priced through the
+most digital property is priced through private ownership, giving scalpers both
+the possibility of using an bought asset's utility and speculative value.

-regular private ownership mechanism.
-Private property price discovery works
+Private property price discovery works well as utility value and speculative
-well as utility value and speculative value successfully generate a flywheel.
+value successfully generate a flywheel to incentivize trading.
+And while,
-And while, indeed, the utility value of the onchain ad is also a motivation for
+indeed, the utility value of the onchain ad may also be a motivation for
-scalpers to find underpriced ad opportunities, in practice, we've observed that
+ad-publishing scalpers to trade the ad, in practice, we've observed that its
-it alone is too weak for generating a flywheel, especially when private
+utility value alone is too weak for generating a price discovery flywheel,
-ownership is a viable model for substitution.
+especially when private ownership as a substitution model for exploiting price
+differentials is a widely available alternative.

 ### Implementation Challenges in Solidity